 Overall, we found Sync.com’s apps to be well designed and easy to use.
 Sync.com installs a sync folder on your device, and everything you copy to it is uploaded to the cloud.
 You can also designate files as online-only to save hard drive space.
 Its mobile apps are minimal yet capable, with the only notable feature being automatic uploads for photos.

-sync.com web app
+sync.com web interface

 Sync.com offers a wealth of security features.